- Spellbook does not publish fixed pricing tiers. All quotes are custom based on team size, features, and contract length.

 How much does Spellbook cost?

 So how much is Spellbook?
-Based on industry estimates, entry-level plans (Pro tier) start at approximately $20 per month, team plans at $40 per user per month, and mid-tier enterprise plans at approximately $179 per user per month.
-Final pricing depends on team size, feature requirements, and contract length.
+Based on industry estimates and public data, Pro plans start at approximately $20 per month, team plans at $40 per user per month, and enterprise plans at approximately $350 per user per month with a 6-month commitment.

 Here’s a breakdown of what Spellbook’s pricing typically includes: